 Details with Side Effects

-The incidence of treatment-emergent adverse events has been ascertained from 3 placebo-controlled clinical trials involving 1,608 men where daily doses of 10 and 15 mg alfuzosin were evaluated.
+The incidence of adverse reactions has been ascertained from 3 placebo-controlled clinical trials involving 1,608 men where daily doses of 10 and 15 mg alfuzosin were evaluated.
 In these 3 trials, 473 men received UROXATRAL (alfuzosin HCl) 10 mg extended-release tablets.
-In these studies, 4% of patients taking UROXATRAL (alfuzosin HCl) 10 mg extended-release tablets withdrew from the study due to adverse events, compared with 3% in the placebo group.
+In these trials, 4% of patients taking UROXATRAL (alfuzosin HCl) 10 mg extended-release tablets withdrew from the trial due to adverse reactions, compared with 3% in the placebo group.

-Table 1 summarizes the treatment-emergent adverse events that occurred in ≥ 2% of patients receiving UROXATRAL (alfuzosin hcl) , and at an incidence numerically higher than that of the placebo group.
-In general, the adverse events seen in long-term use were similar in type and frequency to the events described below for the 3-month trials.
+Table 1 summarizes adverse reactions that occurred in ≥2% of patients receiving UROXATRAL, and at a higher incidence than that of the placebo group.
+In general, the adverse reactions seen in long-term use were similar in type and frequency to the events described below for the 3-month trials.

-Table 1 - Treatment-Emergent Adverse Events Occurring in
+Table 1 : Adverse Reactions Occurring in ≥2% of

-≥ 2% of UROXATRAL (alfuzosin hcl) -Treated Patients and More Frequently than with Placebo
+UROXATRAL-Treated Patients and More Frequently than with Placebo in 3-Month

 |Dizziness||19 (2.8%)||27 (5.7%)|